 Sometimes RIAs continue their commitment to legacy back-office systems, begrudgingly or stubbornly.

-In one scenario, companies know that legacy technology is expensive and inefficient, but the IT organizational infrastructure is so entrenched in an old setup that it's hard and would be painful to break free completely.
+In one scenario, companies know that legacy technology is expensive and inefficient, but the IT infrastructure is so entrenched in an old setup that it's hard and painful to break free completely.

 When that happens, investment advisory firms should find providers that can help move them out of legacy with ease, like Empaxis can.